compsygroup/bitbox/README.md

 3. Place the Dockerfile and the face model you downloaded (`01_MorphableModel.mat`) in the same directory
 4. Within this directory, run the following command build the image
     ```bash
-    docker build -t 3di:0.3.0-basel2009 .
+    docker build -t bitbox:latest .
     ```
-    The first parameter `3di:0.3.0-basel2009` is the name of the image to be created.
+    The first parameter `bitbox:latest` is the name of the image to be created.
 You can change it if you wish.
 Please don't forget the `.` at the end.
 5. That's it!
-You will also need to set an environment variable `DOCKER_3DI`, which will be explained below.
+You will also need to set an environment variable `DOCKER_BITBOX`, which will be explained below.

 ### Installing Face Backends Natively
 **The recommended way to install backends is to use our Docker images** as explained above.
 If you can install C++/CUDA codes from the source code, however, please go ahead and install 3DI from [here](https://github.com/compsygroup/3DI).
 The instructions are provided there.
 This approach will install the 3DI as a native application on your system and can be slightly faster than using Docker.